What is local food?

 - Local wines/beer

 Find a list that outlines the yearly crop production calendar for foods in your area.
 Print it and post it on the fridge.
 Let it help you structure food shopping lists and recipes.
-The list may look like this.

 Learn about production methods of the foods you buy and become familiar with the commitments and ethics of brands you support.
 Buy from companies or producers you personally know and trust.
 Support producers who respect the land, the environment and your local community.